Prophet1999/Sentiment-Analysis-Using-Neural-Networks/README.md

-Sentiment Analysis Using NLP Libraries
+Sentiment Analysis Using Neural Networks
 In PYTHON (April–May 2021)

 It is an attempt to monitor and rate